 Canada's economy is projected to grow by a healthy 3.9% this year, following a 4.6% expansion in 2021, according to the IMF.
 But Bank of Canada's latest growth projection is more optimistic at 4.25%, amidst robust business investment, labour productivity growth and higher immigration.

-House Prices (Index or currency per sq) Inflation-adjusted house prices
+Inflation-adjusted house prices